 You can attach the new strike plate using three inch screws.
 For maximum security, you should always go for screws measuring 2 1/2″ or longer.
 If the hole you are driving the screws through seems too small, you should drill it out some more so the screws can fit better.

 Is Deadbolt Hole Same Size As Door Knob?

-Yes, most of the time the door knob and deadbolt will be of the same size.
+Some of the time the door knob and deadbolt will be of the same size.
 This is most commonly 2 1/8″ in the US.
 However, it is still recommended to check the exact specifications of your hardware as the deadbolt size can vary.